WhitelistVideo

 The Big Question: Can We Trust YouTube With Our Kids?

-YouTube can be a child's best teacher — or their biggest distraction.
+YouTube is often a child's best teacher—and simultaneously their biggest distraction.

 A Short History of YouTube & YouTube Kids